jspresso/sjs-doc/generated/SJSdocFront.md

 + **allowed previous element** : `table`
-+ **allowed next element** : `propertyView, stringPropertyView, referencePropertyView, enumerationPropertyView, datePropertyView, timePropertyView, numberPropertyView, image, html`
++ **allowed next element** : `propertyView, stringPropertyView, referencePropertyView, enumerationPropertyView, datePropertyView, timePropertyView, numberPropertyView, image, staticText, html`

 Open a list of propertyView to individually fine-tunes each column in a table